What is LCF?

 We will work collaboratively with others supporting the charter to ensure that all developments remain open and accessible for others to implement via the framework.
 We will educate others about the success of developments achieved using the framework and support others to understand the importance and purpose of the framework and why adoption benefits all parties.

-We will pro-actively demonstrate and contribute to helping educate others on the use and benefits of LCF and share any relevant learnings back to those committed to this charter.
-W will make suggestions and contribute back to the LCF working group on any further functionality needed or where amendments to the specification are felt to be required.
+We will pro-actively demonstrate and contribute to helping educate others on the uses and benefits of LCF and share any relevant learnings back to those committed to this charter.
+We will make suggestions and contribute back to the LCF working group on any further functionality needed or where amendments to the specification are felt to be required.

-For more information on the commitment the UK industry is giving to LCF
+For more information on the commitment the UK industry is giving to LCF, please see the joint press release issued by BIC on October 2nd 2015.